Ranini Cundasawmy: Early life

-In 2002 she changed profession and start to work as chat animator at Toolink Crm Ltd, where she met the man who will become her coach and husband Cundasawmy Louis Patrick.
-The became good friends and he start training Ranini.
-She get married in 2007.
+In 2002, she changed professions and started working as a chat animator at Toolink Crm Ltd, where she met the man who would become her coach and husband, Cundasawmy Louis Patrick.
+They became good friends, and he started training Ranini.
+She got married in 2007.
 Patrick Cundasawmy is now her coach and husband.
-In 2007 they both quit their jobs at Toolink Crm and started their own business known as DJP Productions.
+In 2007, they both quit their jobs at Toolink Crm and started their own business known as DJP Productions.

+In 2002, Patrick Cundasawmy took over the Combat Sport School in Bambous, and in 2011, they changed the name of the school to Bambous Martial Arts Sports Club.
+They provide pre-training sessions for everyone as a way to serve the community and help people get into sports for free.
+Training at Bambous Martial Arts is free for everyone, with three branches in Mauritius: Bambous, Flic en Flac, and Bel Ombre.

+In 2011, Ranini also established the BMA Female and Kids Team training sessions, focusing specifically on women and children.